-Go to Chapter 2 "Getting Started" in the About Your Software publication to continue with the software setup of your computer.
-For information about how to turn on your computer, see "Chapter 3.
+Go to the Quick Reference for information about how to turn on your computer and see "Chapter 3.
 Operating and caring for your computer" on page 13.

 Note: If you suspect a problem, see "Chapter 6.
 Troubleshooting" on page 49.